federico-jf/Data-Visualization-UTD-EPPS-6356/index.md

 ### What is the network (or subcommunity) that participates the most?
 ![SNA & tweets](https://user-images.githubusercontent.com/53381800/100024836-2ea3a200-2dad-11eb-873a-264340702159.png)

-In Figure 6, the most mentioned tweeters that we could classify as "protesters" are identified: @DunsPictus (an academic lawyer dedicated to ethical topics), @ green_woman1 (who is self-introduced as wildlife, natural world, and photography lover), @lewis_goodall (a journalist who covered the topic in the news), @ChristineJameis (who is self-defined as an activist), and @ RobBrooks2 (a poet working with topics linked to learning).
+In Figure 6, the most mentioned tweeters that we could classify as "protesters" are identified: @DunsPictus (an academic lawyer dedicated to ethical topics), @ green_woman1 (who is self-introduced as wildlife, natural world, and photography lover), @lewis_goodall (a journalist who covered the topic in the news), @ChristineJameis (who is self-defined as an activist), and @RobBrooks2 (a poet working with topics linked to learning).
 In fact, these users are the most retweeted during the discussion.
 The content of their most retweeted texts is shown in Figure 6.

 ### Who are the most interpellated ones in the discussion?
 ![image](https://user-images.githubusercontent.com/53381800/100024955-71657a00-2dad-11eb-9da8-9a941369aa84.png)

-In Figure 7, it is possible to identify the users most questioned: they are mostly politicians who in many cases have never tweeted with the specific hashtag.
+In Figure 7, it is possible to identify the most questioned users: they are mostly politicians who in many cases have never tweeted with the specific hashtag.
 During the entire movement on Twitter, most of them are silent.
 Tweeters refer to them either to protest or to ask for their interventions on the matter.
-Among them, Gavin Williamson is the most mentioned (the Education Secretary of the current government), the Prime Minister Boris Johnson, Ofqual (the regulator entity responsible for the development and implementation of the algorithm), and Michael Gove (also a member of the Conservative Party, who is former Education Secretary and who is criticized for his previous evaluation policy in educational institutions).
-On the other hand, the tweets mention Keir Starmer (leader of the Labor Party), and Andy Burnham (also a member of the Labour Party).
+Among them, Gavin Williamson is the most mentioned (the Education Secretary of the current government).
+Then, we identify the Prime Minister Boris Johnson, Ofqual (the regulator entity responsible for the development and implementation of the algorithm), and Michael Gove (also a member of the Conservative Party, who is former Education Secretary and who is criticized for his previous evaluation policy in the British educational system).
+On the other hand, the tweets mention Keir Starmer (leader of the Labor Party) and Andy Burnham (also a member of the Labour Party).
 In these two last cases, users request intervention in the discussion as members of the opposition Party.

 ### What feelings are associated with the texts published in the tweets?
 ![image](https://user-images.githubusercontent.com/53381800/100025027-9ce86480-2dad-11eb-8ab1-e08a275e3356.png)

 Sentiment Analysis is shown in Figure 8.
-Using the tidytext library, tokenization was completed, punctuation and stop words were removed, and lowercase was converted.
+Using the tidytext library tokenization was completed, punctuation and stop words were removed, and lowercase was converted.
 Subsequently, with the reshape2 library, word clouds were obtained that classify the terms (considering the "bing" lexicon) according to their negative (in red) or positive (in green) connotation.
-Three corpus of tweets were chosen according to the mention of Boris Johnson, Gavin Williamson, and Ofqual.
+Three corpuses of tweets were chosen according to the mention of Boris Johnson, Gavin Williamson, and Ofqual.
 In this initial exploration, the results obtained show that irony and anger were the prevalent sentiments in the tweets that referred to Boris Johnson and Gavin Williamson.
-Furthermore, the demand in terms of inequality appears to be more conceptualized in Ofqual's word cloud, suggesting that more sophisticated text mining techniques could be used in this set of tweets where the demands are better articulated and in a more complex way.
-It is considered that other techniques that use wider units of analysis (not just the individual words), could yield more precise results in terms of meaning.
+Furthermore, the demand in terms of inequality appears to be more conceptualized in Ofqual's word cloud, suggesting that more sophisticated text mining techniques could be used in this set of tweets where the texts are articulated in a more complex and meaningful way.
+It is considered that other techniques that use wider units of analysis (not just the individual words), could yield more precise results in terms of meaning clarification.

 ```R
 # SENTIMENT ANALYSIS